About David Punter

 Publications and Performances

 I have performed at venues in London (including the Barbican Centre), Norwich, York, Bristol, as well as Denmark and Hong Kong.
 I have recently been long-listed in the Poetry Society’s Annual Competition, and short-listed for the Brian Dempsey Memorial Prize.
-I have published in magazines such as PN Review, Ariel, Agenda and Encounter, and have also published seven poetry collections, the most recent, Those Other Fields, with London’s Palewell Press.
+I have published in magazines such as PN Review, Ariel, Agenda and Encounter, and have also published eight poetry collections, the most recent, Stranger, with Cinnamon Press.

-My current project is called Ship’s Log, in which I plan to base some of my own poems on excerpts from the passenger records of the voyages of Brunel’s magnificent ship the SS Great Britain, in whose archives I have now been working for some time.
-Another collection, Stranger, will shortly be published by Cinnamon Press.
+My next project is called Ship’s Log, in which I plan to base some of my own poems on excerpts from the passenger records of the voyages of Brunel’s magnificent ship the SS Great Britain, in whose archives I have now been working for some time.